AeroScripts/PalBuddyGuy/README.md

 the idea is to capture some diverse data where the primary consistent point is the target expression.
 Once you record one for each expression you want (both face and eyes are recorded at the same time) I can explain the next bit

-You will also need to edit the top of script.py to change the save folder path. its not run directory cause each recording is 408mb so you need a decent amount of storage space free

 ** training **
 Once you have recorded some datasets, edit script.py to include the filenames in the table at the top of the file.